rv-tools/nfer/README.md

 - `<spec>` means a non-terminal, in this case that of specifications.
 - `X ::= ...` defines the non-terminal `X`.
 - `int-<exp>` means `<exp>`, but with the informal annotation that it must be an integer.

+The grammar for the nfer specification language is as follows.

 ```
 <spec> ::=